-Applicability

 Vegetated filter strips are used to pretreat sheet flow from roads, highways, and small parking lots.
 In residential settings, they are useful in pretreating sheet flow from driveways.
 They provide effective pretreatment, especially when combined with bioretention areas and stream buffers.
 Urban areas can sometimes accommodate small filter strips depending on available land area, making them potential retrofit options in certain urban settings.
 Vegetated filter strips can also be used as side slopes of grass channels or water quality swales to enhance infiltration and remove sediment.

 Effectiveness

-Variable TSS removal efficiencies have been reported for filter strips, depending on the size of the contributing drainage area, the width of the filter strip, the underlying parent soil, the land slope, the type of vegetation, how well the vegetation is established, and maintenance practices.
+Variable TSS and TP removal efficiencies have been reported for filter strips, depending on the size of the contributing drainage area, the width of the filter strip, the underlying parent soil, the land slope, the type of vegetation, how well the vegetation is established, and maintenance practices.
 Vegetated filter strips may remove nutrients and metals depending on the length and slope of the filter, soil permeability, size and characteristics of the drainage area, type of vegetative cover, and runoff velocity.

 Planning Considerations

-Vegetated filter strips may be used as a stand-alone practice for redevelopments, only where other practices are not feasible.
+Vegetated filter strips may be used as a stand-alone practice for Redevelopments, only where other practices are not feasible.
 Vegetated filter strips can be designed to fit within the open space and rights of way that are available along roads and highways.
-Do not design vegetated filter strips to accept runoff from land uses with higher potential pollutant loads (LUHHPL) without a liner.
+Do not design vegetated filter strips to accept runoff from land uses with higher potential pollutant loads (LUHPPL) without a liner.
 Vegetated filter strips function best for drainage areas of one acre or less with gentle slopes.

+Cold Climate Considerations

+In cold climates such as Massachusetts, the depth of soil media that serves as the planting bed must extend below the frost line to minimize the effects of freezing.
+Avoid using peat and compost media, which retain water and freeze during the winter, and become impermeable and ineffective.

+Setback Requirements